 A study by psychologist Malcolm Cross, PhD, City University London, found that if you are upset or anxious, it pays to make a cup of tea.
 In this study, the calming influence was the ritual of making the tea and the tea’s warmth.
 (The act of putting the kettle on helped by tapping into a collective conscious and symbolism.)
 The findings reveal that even a single cup of tea can significantly reduce anxiety levels after suffering a stressful experience and in some cases, make people calmer than they were before.
 The experiment at the center of the study, which placed volunteers in a stressful scenario, showed a 25 percent increase in anxiety for those that did not receive tea immediately after the stress-inducing test.
 Conversely, those who were given tea actually demonstrated a reduction in stress.
 Another tea study in London found that people who drank black tea were able to de-stress more quickly than those who drank a fake tea substitute.
 In addition, tea drinkers had lower levels of the stress hormone cortisol after exposure to stress.
 (Tip: Another tea known for it calming effects is chamomile, which acts as a nerve tonic and a sleeping aid.)

 Getting away from it all can be a major stress reducer.
 Unplugging your cell phone, computer, IPad and TV for 30 minutes a day can help you recharge your mental batteries.
 Meditation is also a way to wipe away the day’s stress.
-According to the Mayo Clinic, spending even a few minutes in meditation can restore your calm and inner peace.
+Spending even a few minutes in meditation can restore your calm and inner peace.
 Meditation is considered a type of mind-body complementary medicine that produces a deep state of relaxation.
 Types of meditation include guided imagery where you form mental images of places or situations you find relaxing, and mantra meditation where you silently repeat a calming word, thought or phrase to prevent distracting thoughts.
-(For more ideas on the types of meditation you can do to lower stress, read this story from the Mayo Clinic, Meditation:A simple, fast way to reduce stress.)

 You don’t have to take a two-weekend vacation to feel relaxed.
+Especially in today’s pandemic climate, with most long vacations are put on hold.
 A long weekend away can do wonders if you’re stressed out.
-Being in a new environment free from work and other commitments can help you lower your anxiety, clear your mind, and also can be a way to reconnect with family and friends.
+Being in a new environment free from work and other commitments can help you lower your anxiety, clear your mind, and also can be a way to reconnect with family and friends where safe.
 Even taking a personal day from work can lower stress as it opens up time to run errands, giving you more time to relax on the weekends.
-(Did you know that volunteer vacations can help relieve your pain?
-Research shows that taking care of others, like going on a volunteer vacation where you can serve the homeless or assist in an orphanage, can actually be a way to care for yourself.)